 Borrowed or lent securities are not included in the calculation of the position.
 In particular, securities lending transactions whereby shares are lent shall not be considered as creating a short position for the lender.
 On the other hand, securities lending transactions whereby shares are borrowed shall not be considered as a long position for the borrower.
+The same applies to repo.

+However, short sales backed by securities lending or repos are not allowed, unless the investor holds an equivalent long position in the same share.
 Special provisions apply to short positions backed by long positions in subscription rights and convertible bonds (see also point no. 12 below).